kumu/docs/advanced-guides/sna-network-mapping.md

 * **Reach (two-step out)** - Reach measures the portion of the network within two steps of an element.
 In general, elements with high reach can spread information through the network through close friend-of-a-friend contacts.
 * **Reach efficiency** - Reach efficiency normalizes reach by dividing it by size (number of neighbors).
 In general, elements with high reach efficiency are less connected but gain more exposure through each direct relationship.

+Note: Kumu now has support for [weighted metrics](http://blog.kumu.io/weighted-sna-metrics/) as well.

 ### Calculating and saving metric values

-Use the "more" link (...) in the bottom toolbar and select "Run Metrics."
+Click the beaker icon (<i class="fa fa-flask"></i>) in the bottom toolbar.
 You'll see the sidebar change and a dropdown to choose the metric you'd like to run.
 Select the metric and then click the button to run the metric.
 Once complete, you'll see an ordered listing of the elements based on the metric values.
 The respective value will also be saved to the profile of each element.

+### Saving multiple versions of a single metric

+By default, all metrics are saved to the name of the metric (betweenness calculations are saved to the "betweenness" attribute).
+Each time you run the metric the previous values are overwritten.
+If you'd like to keep the previous values, rename the attribute (maybe it's "2014 betweeness" or "betweeness before") so that future saves don't overwrite the values.

 ## Step 4: Decorating your map